Nexxsys/docker-testing/nginxserve/readme.md

+### NOTE
-# You need to add the function to the `bashrc` or `zshrc` file to have a simple command run the docker container
+You need to add the function to the `bashrc` or `zshrc` file to have a simple command run the docker container

 ```shell
 nginxhere() {